neugram/ng/README.md

 	}
 ```

-### Frames
+### Tables

-**TODO: rename to tables?**

-- Dynamically, a frame keeps a type on each column, so:
+- Dynamically, a table keeps a type on each column, so:
 	func conv(f [|]num) [|]float64 { return f.([|]float64) }
   is possible, but may fail dynamically.

 - A concrete [|]float64 and the parameterized [|]num are matrixes.
   These admit arithmetic operators.

-- No dimensions in the frame type parameters, that way lies too many types.
+- No dimensions in the table type parameters, that way lies too many types.

 - No implicit conversions in arithmetic, even the safe ones (int64->integer) as
   they have surprising performance implications and while they may be